CharGon26/BallsDex-Package/leaderboard/about.md

 **Change log**

-Added a server only feature to display only the players of the server that the command was executed in. execute it using /leaderboard server_only:True
+Added a server_only feature to display only the players of the server that the command was executed in.
+Execute it using /leaderboard server_only:True

 executing only the /leaderboard command will automatically display the global top 20 leaderboard for the dex.